 You might entrust your assets to the care of these individuals during your lifetime but and the bulk of fiduciary responsibility shifts to your executor or to your successor trustee at your death.

 It's important that you choose one or more alternate fiduciaries in case your first choice can't or doesn't want to serve, and you should always check with the person you're thinking of appointing so you have a clear understanding of her feelings on the matter.

 A court will select someone else for you if any of your fiduciaries decide not to serve when they're needed and you're incapable of making the decision yourself at that time.

 Breach of Fiduciary Duty

-It's against the law for a fiduciary to betray this trust.
-Lawyers can be disbarred for breaches of fiduciary duty, and personal fiduciaries, such as the executor of your estate, may be held financially and civilly responsible for taking actions that are not in line with your best interests.
+It's actually against the law for a fiduciary to betray this trust.
+Lawyers can be disbarred for breaches of fiduciary duty.
+Personal fiduciaries, such as the executor of your estate, can be held financially and civilly liable for taking actions that aren't in line with your best interests or intentions.